EverydaySimpleDev/Chibi-Robo-Randomizer/README.md

 - Duplicate items cannot be randomized to different slots in the shop (meaning frog rings cannot appear in the shop)
 - If a shop location doesn't have an item randomized to it, it will not appear as an option in the shop (this is a temporary fix for the above)
 - AP Worlds do not have the shop items included in the rando

+# Enable Debug Menu

+I would recoumend using the below Gecko code in your dolphin so you can open the custom debug menu.
+This is a temp fix for the blaster / copter / radar items just in case you have a hard time with collecting them.
+It allows you to press X + Start to open the debug menu created by the randomizer

+C200FF60 00000003
+801C19BC 5400056B
+41820008 80648584
+81830148 00000000